juananpe/forum40/embedding-service/README.md

 Embedding service
 =================

-Provides API and fuinctionality for handling embeddings:
+Provides a simple API for computing embeddings given texts:
 * compute embeddings for a list of strings (BERT-based)

-The CPU-intensive embedding task is started as a separate python process.

-Indexing and retrieval of embeddings is handled with conducted via the API defined in the backend-service.
+Indexing and retrieval of embeddings are handled with a different API as defined in the backend-service.

+Start this service as a separate webservice, e.g. on ltgpu1:

+# Create a new python environment, and activate it
+# `cd embedding-service`
+# `pip install -r requirements.txt`
+# Optional: Look for a free CUDA device id
+# Start the service: `CUDA_VISIBLE_DEVICES=0 gunicorn -b 0.0.0.0:5060 --worker-connections 500 --timeout 400 app:app`